PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 >    0  constant
 >    ~~~
 >    {: .output}
+>    - Note that one `processorN` directory was created per `numberOfSubdomains` (The number of subdomains is set in the `system/decomposeParDict` dictionary)
+>    - Also note that this tutorial uses 5 subdomains (and 5 cores when executing the solver (below))
 >
 > 3. You should also check for success/errors in:
 >    -  the slurm output file: `slurm-<SLURM_JOBID>.out`